Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/commercial/_index.md

   ![Screenshot showing sales forecast for Chicago store](./img/hypermarket-fabric-notebook-sales-forecast.png)

 - Try changing the forecast model to use different product than the one used in the Notebook to learn more.

 ## Next steps

+Now that you have completed the first data pipeline scenario, it's time to continue to the next scenario, [Contoso Hypermarket Operational Data pipeline](../operational/).